reutlev98/CRISPR-Database-Development-Analysis-Project/README.md

 The script produces a log file with the name specified in the log_file variable.
 The crispector tool produces output files in the same directory as the script, with names based on the experiment name and configuration file name

+# to_bed_format.sh
+This script converts the identifier file (fron the GUIDEseq output) to a BED format file